jyotsnakumarg/JyotsnaKumar_SharanyaSahu_FinalProject_CommandLine/index.md

 ### NYC Developments and Housing
 <iframe src="NYCFaithBased.html" height="855" width="95%"></iframe>

 This dynamic map showcases the developments that are specific to New York City.
-It is overlayed with a heat map representing the residential evictions that have happened within the past two year (2023-2025), in addition to this, one can see the parts of NYC that are zoned as “Inclusionary Housing Areas.”
+It is overlayed with a heat map representing the residential evictions that have happened within the past two years (2023-2025), in addition to this, one can see the parts of NYC that are zoned as “Inclusionary Housing Areas.”
 This means that developers building in those areas get a tax credit for including affordable housing units in their buildings.
-The data was pulled from the NYC open data portal.
+The data was pulled from the NYC open data portal as a shape file and an csv file that was then turned into a geo-dataset.
+The evictions data had over 100,000 entries and had to be cleaned, we filtered the data to only reflect residential evictions.

 ### Credits
 These maps were created for Command-Line GIS, a graduate course taught at Rutgers.